npip99/cs-wiki/README.md

 ### SSH

 ssh is a program that will open up a shell on another computer, securely (ssh = S_ecure SH_ell).
 The other computer has to be running the ssh service in order to handle your request.
 Let's learn how to use it.
 A URL is something you already know about, eg, http://www.google.com.
 A URI is a superset of a URL.
 A URI has a syntax of the form `username:password@domain:port`.
-You can connect to an AWS instance with username ubuntu using `ssh ubuntu@IPADDRESS`, where it by-default figures out the port, and you type in the password.
+You can connect to an AWS instance with username ubuntu using `ssh ubuntu@IPADDRESS`, where it by-default uses port 22, and you type in the password.
 If a private key is being used for authentication, do `ssh -i mykey.pem username@IPADDRESS`

 ### Executable files